 the method and circumstances of payment to Occupiers.

-A contract may provide that payments can be by way of an offset against the Occupier’s electricity account.
+The terms may provide that payments can be by way of an offset against the Occupier’s electricity account.

 5.2 Dispute resolution—distributor disputes

 Disputes between NERL retailers and Electricity distributors in relation to the Electricity Feed-in Scheme will be resolved in accordance with the procedure in clause 4.3.